ImSwordQueen/Aerofox8/README.md

 ## FAQ
 - **How do I install it?**
 Read [installation.md](https://github.com/NWinXP/Aerofox/blob/main/installation.md "installation.md") for detailed installation instructions.
-- **How did you change the Firefox branding?
-How can I get navigation sounds and other miscellaneous tweaks?**
-Read [extras.md](https://github.com/NWinXP/Aerofox/blob/main/extras.md "extras.md") for some extra tweaks and cool stuff, and instructions on how to edit the contents of omni.ja's strings.
 - **Can I modify it?**
 You are free to do whatever you want with this theme, it's freely available after all!